hrealinho/discord-bot/README.md

   - `$ npm run dev` [ uses nodemon (https://nodemon.io/) ]

 ## Usage:
- - Invite the bot to your server through this link: https://discordapp.com/oauth2/authorize?&client_id=610256035730554917&scope=bot&permissions=8
  - Set the tokens and desired prefix for the bot's commands as well as the bot name in the `config.json` file.
 Default prefix is `!`.
  To get the necessary tokens check https://discordapp.com/developers/docs/intro
+ - Invite the bot to your server through this link: (with your client id) https://discordapp.com/oauth2/authorize?&client_id=CLIENT_ID&scope=bot&permissions=8
  - Run the bot.
  - The bot has now joined your server and is ready to be used.